A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger

 The radial density profile is shown schematically in Figure \ref{fig:ejecta_density}.
-While the SN ejecta expands in the ISM, the wind catches up and collides with the SN ejecta.
-Two shocked regions form; one between the wind and the SN ejecta, and the other between the SN ejecta and the ISM.
-The inner and outer X-ray nebulae are powered by the heated material in these two shocked regions~\footnote{Even though the near-surface temperature of WD J005311 is expected to be as high as $\gtrsim 10^7\,\mathrm{K}$~\citep{2019ApJ...887...39K}, the observed effective temperature is $T_\mathrm{eff} = 211,000^{+40,000}_{-23.000}\,\mathrm{K}$~\citep{2019Natur.569..684G}.
-This is due to significant adiabatic cooling in the optically thick wind, and thus the emission from the photosphere cannot explain the observed X-rays from the inner nebula.}.
-In between the two shocked regions, there can be an unshocked layer.
+While the SN ejecta expand in the ISM, the {stellar} wind catches up and collides with the SN ejecta.
+Two shocked regions form; {the outer one between the SN ejecta and the ISM, and the inner one between the wind and the SN ejecta.
+The outer and the inner X-ray nebulae are powered by these two shocked regions, which are analyzed in Sections \ref{sec:outer} and \ref{sec:inner}, respectively.} {Even though the near-surface temperature of WD J005311 is expected to be as high as $\gtrsim 10^7\,\mathrm{K}$~\citep{2019ApJ...887...39K}, the observed effective temperature is $T_\mathrm{eff} = 211,000^{+40,000}_{-23.000}\,\mathrm{K}$~\citep{2019Natur.569..684G}.
+This is due to significant adiabatic cooling in the optically thick wind, and thus the emission from the photosphere cannot explain the observed X-rays from the inner nebula.} In between the two shocked regions, there can be an unshocked layer.
 In our view, both the dusty infrared ring detected in the WISE image and the [SII] line emission region detected by OSIRIS correspond to this unshocked layer; when the shocks sweep through this layer, dust grains are expected to be destroyed.